tomxue/ReSampler/README.md

 #### Double Precision vs Single Precision

 When *Double Precision* is engaged (using the **--doubleprecision** option), all calculations inside the conversion will be done using double-precision (64-bit) floating-point instead of single-precision (32-bit).
-Typically, the most noticable effect of this is that quantization noise (due to rounding errors) is significantly reduced.
+Typically, the most noticable effect of this is that the noise floor is significantly reduced.
 This can be observed in spectrograms of frequency sweeps, which were converted from 96khz to 44.1khz:

 <table>
     <thead>